petegregoryy/discord-slowmode-bot/README.md

 }
 ```
 Paste your token into the `config.json`.

+### Slowmode Time
+The time for slowmode is set in milliseconds with the `timeoutTime = [TIME IN MS]` variable.
+The length of time must be in milliseconds, so 2 minutes will be 120000 ms.  You can also change the message send in the reported channel by changed the `reportedMessage = "[MESSAGE]"` variable.
+This will be preceeded by a user mention.

 ### Bot Exclusion
 Next you **must** change the `botID = "[ID]"` variable to the ID of your bot user.
 Otherwise the bot will add itself to the list for slowmode.
 This will cause problems if you aren't using split channels.